Mobinlion/SmartLaunch-Packet-Forge/README.md

 # SmartLaunch-Packet-Forge
-Forge TCP packets to recharge a smartlaunch account and play forever for free!
+Forge TCP packets on behalf of server and send to adminsitrator PC to recharge a smartlaunch client account and play forever for free!